sematext/docs/docs/alerts/alert-events.md

 ## Viewing Alert Events

-In the **Alerts** screen, you can easily observe and analyze triggered alerts.
+In the **Alerts** page ([US](https://apps.sematext.com/ui/alerts/events) or [EU](https://apps.eu.sematext.com/ui/alerts/events)), you can easily observe and analyze triggered alerts.
 This view includes a 24/7 heatmap, histogram, and a detailed table displaying alerts triggered within the selected time period.

 ### Visualizations